SergeantShadoww/sellix.io/README.md

 # API
 To make Sellix.io API calls you need to initate the Sellix.Client class by passing it your Sellix.io API Key.

 All calls return a promise with the data from the response.
-If there is an error making the request or the status of the request from Shoppy is not "success" the promise will be rejected.
+If there is an error making the request or the status of the request from Sellix is not "success" the promise will be rejected.

 # Example usage
 ```javascript